 So, for example, if you have an open-ended straight draw, meaning eight outs, and there’s one card left to come, you would have a 16% chance of hitting a card you need when the next card is dealt, as 8 x 2 = 16.

-Now you know your pot odds and your chances of hitting your draw, you need to bring the two together, in order to determine your expected value.
+Now you know your pot odds and your chance of hitting your draw, you need to compare the price of the call with the chance of winning.

 If your pot odds are higher than your odds of winning, you should choose to call or raise.
 If they’re lower, the optimal play is to fold.